 Specialist Autism Services is a Disability Confident Employer.
 This means that as well as welcoming applications from disabled individuals, we:

 - – Will guarantee an interview for all disabled candidates that meet the essential criteria for the post they are applying for

 - – Accept both handwritten and digital applications.
 We will also consider applications in other formats (please get in touch with us to discuss this further)

 - – Will make any reasonable adjustments necessary to all aspects of recruitment and interviews to ensure this process is accessible as possible.
 Please let us know of any adjustments we can make prior to your interview

 - – Will consider organising work trials if this would be beneficial to the candidate

-If you have any questions or would like to discuss any of the above points further, please contact Neil Barker (HR and Payroll Coordinator) on either 01274 789 789 or [email protected].
+If you have any questions or would like to discuss any of the above points further, please contact Neil Barker (HR Manager) on either 01274 789 789 or [email protected].